gdlt88/narvar/README.md

 # Narvar Challenge
-The purpose of this repo is to show solve the Narvar Challenge sent by Samia Atthari on 2025-12-23.
+This Github repo contains the code to solve the Challenge sent by Narvar on 2025-12-23.
+If you want to see the challenge information, click on the **Challenge Information** section below.
-Below is the description of the challenge

 <details>
 <summary>Challenge Information</summary>